Working out arrangements after separation

 Mediation is a meeting for you + your former partner to talk about your children and/or property.

-Property mediation is a low-cost alternative to using private lawyers.
+Children and Property mediations are no cost or low-cost alternatives to using private lawyers.
 You don’t need to have children to be eligible for property mediation with us.

 Your step-by-step guide to mediation